 On top of maintaining etcd, they are going to be doing automatic backups for you.
 For example, taking a backup of your cluster so that if anything needs to be restored within the control plane, they will be able to automatically restore that for you.
 You also have the API, so the API is directly storing and reading data from the etcd service, and then you have the individual controller manager.
 So as you interact with the API, you will, say, to schedule my pod, that will get created in etcd, the controller manager that's looking for the pods will see that and train etcd through the API server call, and then it will tell the API to tell this kubelet for example to run my single pod.

 The scheduler is the next piece here.
 The scheduler is basically going to be looking at your pod definitions, your pod kubelets, and it's going to be deciding which node to run the workload.
-Now, typically it's going to be looking at CPU and memory and then looking at this node to see ... has CPU or memory, but there are other things it can check for, such as ... you know, we can have node pools again that have GPUs.
-If our workload requires GPUs we would have to define that as part of our pod template, and then when the scheduler sees that in the definition, it will know that the node pool one doesn't work, we need to put it on node pool two which has GPUs.
+Now, typically it's going to be looking at CPU and memory and then looking at this node to see if it has CPU or memory.
+But there are other things it can check for, such as ... you know, we can have node pools again that have GPUs.
+If our workload requires GPUs, we would have to define that as part of our pod template, and then when the scheduler sees that in the definition, it will know that if the node pool one doesn't work, we need to put it on node pool two which has GPUs.

 So, kind of having that overview of the Kubernetes cluster is beneficial.
 What we're going to talk about now is how to create a Kubernetes cluster and kind of what are the options that AKS exposes to you through the portal.
 So certainly, the options that are available to you here through this portal are less than what's going to be available to you through the Azure API.
 I traditionally recommend that you create clusters through something like Terraform or ARM Templates which will kind of give you the more fine grained control of creating these resources.

 You also have the ability to select which Kubernetes version that you want to run.
-So understanding that Kubernetes itself is a software system developed by a known open source community, and as new features are developed they are going to be upgrading Kubernetes itself, and Azure, while they contribute to the CNCF, they are not the Kubernetes developers.
-They are just the developers of the AKS which they are kind of managed solutions.
-So as new features become available in Kubernetes, they will be appearing in later versions of Kubernetes and you'll be able to upgrade later, but when you create your cluster you'll have to pick a version.
-So if I wanted to say 1.19.7, I could start there.
+So understanding that Kubernetes itself is a software system developed by a known open source community, and as new features are developed they are going to be upgrading Kubernetes itself.
+And Azure, while they contribute to the CNCF, they are not the Kubernetes developers.
+They are just the developers of the AKS which are kind of managed solutions.
+So as new features become available in Kubernetes, they will be appearing in later versions of Kubernetes, and you'll be able to upgrade later, but when you create your cluster you'll have to pick a version.
+So if I wanted, say 1.19.7, I could start there.
 Certainly for production, we would recommend that you avoid preview builds if at all possible.
 Typically in dev you might test a preview build before it needs to be promoted in production.

 The third tab here is the authentication tab.
 So we've got a couple of authentication methods.
-You can give a search principle.
+You can give a service principle.
 So when we talked about this overview and we have this cloud controller manager that's making calls to create load balancers and assign disks, essentially that's what this ... this is the identity that's going to be taking care of that.
-We can just choose system assigned managed identity, and then we'll kind of automatically handle the role assignment, and we'll automatically [inaudible] will be credential rotation, that type of thing.
+We can just choose a system assigned managed identity, and then we'll kind of automatically handle the role assignment, and we'll automatically handle the credential rotation, that type of thing.
 I typically recommend this for development environments.
-Search principle might come in handy if you really need to make sure that the cloud provide can't do specific things like create public.
-Then you might create the search principle beforehand and pass it in here.
+Service principle might come in handy if you really need to make sure that the cloud provider can't do specific things like create public ips.
+Then you might create the service principle beforehand and pass it in here.
 I do recommend if you're a first time installation that you either use a system-assigned identity or allow it to create a new service principle by checking this box.
-Certainly, you can go through and modify the permissions of the search principle that gets created if you need to.
+Certainly, you can go through and modify the permissions of the service principle that gets created if you need to.

 Now we can take a look at some integration.
 So we talked a little bit about the registry component of Docker.
 Basically, Azure has their own Azure container registry service.
 Essentially you will select the container registry and the region that your cluster is running on, and you can connect this cluster directly to that.
 Now this just means that you won't have to do any authentication when you're pushing and pulling images from this particular registry on this particular cluster.
 If you have multiple registries, this isn't going to work too well, so you would have to kind of look at the Kubernetes way of adding additional private registries.
 But by default, you can assign one registry which will bypass a lot of the credential fetching.